Fukushima299792458/IoT-Weather/README.md

 # Wireless Security Alarm
+This is a Wireless motion-triggered alarm that uses a node.js webserver to serve the webpage with information from an ESP32 and its various sensors.
+The outputs of the ESP32 can also be controlled with the webpage.
 ## ESP32 Hardware
 ![IMG_4801](https://github.com/Fukushima299792458/IoT-Weather/assets/132644178/8d4f013f-bea6-4465-b910-f30d38808d28)

 ## Sensors
 ### IR Motion Sensor
 The Infrared motion sensor detects motion by detecting a change in the infrared signature of its detection field i.e. it sees warm objects using IR and then detects when they change position.
 ![IMG_4801a](https://github.com/Fukushima299792458/IoT-Weather/assets/132644178/a8ae80d4-ae6d-4876-ac03-aa26b792de73)
 (White dome, with the three power pins facing you (opposite of above image) and the white dome facing upwards, the leftmost pin is to be `gnd`, the middle is your data pin (attached to `D17` in the example. `digitalRead(17)` returning `true` or `false` if there is or is not movement respectively), and the rightmost pin is to be `Vin` (5v))